phdonner/phdonner/README.md

 Hi, @GitHub I’m phdonner.
 In most other sites I would use the signature pdonner

-Right now my primary occupation is development of opto fiber network maintenance systems and tools Here I’m currently learning how to use GitHub and related open source tools as resources which can be beneficial in information society construction.
+Right now my primary occupation is development of opto fiber network maintenance systems and tools.
+Here I’m currently learning how to use GitHub and related open source tools as resources which can be beneficial in information society construction.

 Would like to collaborate with others willing to contribute in development of PowerShell automation tools as a way of empowering rural developers.
 Here I will produce a tutorial on methods of setting up a low-cost computer environment enabling rural developers to produce HTML pages without resorting to commercial services like FaceBook.